A Boy Named Charlie Brown

-A Boy Named Charlie Brown is a 1969 American animated musical comedy-drama film, produced by Cinema Center Films, distributed by National General Pictures, and directed by Bill Melendez with a screenplay by Charles M. Schulz.
-It is the first feature film based on the Peanuts comic strip.
-Starring Peter Robbins, Pamelyn Ferdin, Glenn Gilger, and Andy Pforsich, the film follows Charlie Brown as he tries to win the National Spelling Bee, with Snoopy and Linus by his side.
-The film was produced by Lee Mendelson.
+A Boy Named Charlie Brown is a 1969 American animated musical comedy-drama film based on the Peanuts comic strip by Charles M. Schulz.
+Directed by Bill Melendez and written by Schulz, it stars the voices of Peter Robbins, Pamelyn Ferdin, Glenn Gilger, and Andy Pforsich.
+The film follows Charlie Brown as he tries to win the National Spelling Bee, with Snoopy and Linus by his side.

-The film was based on a comic strip storyline from February 1966, which ended differently when Charlie Brown lost his local school's spelling bee.
-Regular Peanuts composer Vince Guaraldi and John Scott Trotter composed the score while Rod McKuen wrote many of the songs as well as the title song "A Boy Named Charlie Brown".
-This film was the last time Peter Robbins provided the voice of Charlie Brown.
+Schulz based the film on a comic strip storyline from February 1966, which ended differently when Charlie Brown lost his local school's spelling bee.
+Regular Peanuts composer Vince Guaraldi and John Scott Trotter scored the film while Rod McKuen wrote many of the songs as well as the title song "A Boy Named Charlie Brown".
+This film marked the final appearance of Robbins as Charlie Brown.

 Released on December 4, 1969, A Boy Named Charlie Brown was a box-office success, grossing $12 million and was positively received by critics.
 It was the ninth highest-grossing film of 1969.
 Four more animated Peanuts features were produced, with Snoopy Come Home following in 1972.

 Plot

-When Charlie Brown's baseball team loses their first league game of the season, he laments that he will never win anything.
-While traveling to school one day, Lucy jokingly suggests to Charlie Brown that he enter the school spelling bee.
+When Charlie Brown's baseball team loses their first league game of the season, he becomes morose that he will never win anything.
+On the way to school one day, Lucy jokingly suggests to Charlie Brown that he enter the school spelling bee.
 However, Linus encourages him to participate despite the jeers of Lucy, Violet, and Patty.

 Charlie Brown nervously enters the spelling bee and defeats his classmates.
 As he studies for the school championship, he and Linus sing a song about the spelling mnemonic "I Before E" as Snoopy accompanies them on a Jew's harp.
 During class, Charlie Brown freezes when challenged with perceive, but recovers when Snoopy plays the song's accompaniment outside the classroom window; Charlie Brown wins.
 His classmates cheerfully follow him home.
 However, Lucy, proclaiming herself his agent, then tells Charlie Brown that he must now take part in the National Spelling Bee in New York City, and he is again filled with self-doubt.
-As Charlie Brown leaves for New York, Linus reluctantly offers him his blanket for good luck, and the other kids cheer for him.
+As Charlie Brown boards the bus for New York, Linus reluctantly offers him his blanket for good luck, and the other kids cheer for him.